-One of our pet therapy dogs can either interact with you at your house or at a nearby park, depending on location and individual circumstances.
+One of our pet therapy dogs can either interact with you at your house, a nearby park or at our office in Sydney, depending on locations and individual circumstances.
 Pet therapy can be made available under your NDIS Plan or Home Care Package, or alternatively, can be paid for privately.

 Contact us today if you're interested in incorporating pet therapy into your home care services.